 Arbitration Process

-To initiate the arbitration process, the consumer must first notify the manufacturer in writing of any defects or issues they encounter with their used vehicle.
+To initiate the arbitration process, the consumer must first notify the manufacturer in writing of any defects or issues they encounter with their vehicle.
 The manufacturer then has a limited time to rectify the problems before arbitration begins.
 During this time, an authorized representative from both parties is contacted to resolve the matter amicably.

-- A complete repurchase of the vehicle by the manufacturer
+- Repurchase of the vehicle

 - Compensation for the diminished value of the car due to its defects